IntersectAustralia/mint-intersect/README.md

 Acknowledgements

-The DC21 product includes software development funded by the Australian National Data Service (ANDS,http://ands.org.au).
+This software includes software development funded by the Australian National Data Service (ANDS,http://ands.org.au).
 ANDS is supported by the Australian Government through the National Collaborative Research Infrastructure Strategy Program and the Education Investment Fund (EIF) Super Science Initiative.